Human rights in Uganda: Abuses by Ugandan security forces

+In April 2025, allegations of human rights violations by Ugandan security forces intensified following the abduction of Eddie Mutwe, chief bodyguard to opposition leader Bobi Wine.
+Mutwe was reportedly seized near Kampala on 27 April by unidentified armed men, an incident the National Unity Platform (NUP) characterized as a politically motivated abduction.
+Days later, General Muhoozi Kainerugaba, military chief and son of President Yoweri Museveni, claimed responsibility on social media, stating that Mutwe had been captured "like a grasshopper" and was being held in his basement.
+Kainerugaba’s public statements included threats of further violence against opposition figures and references to mistreatment, including beating and forcibly shaving Mutwe.
+These remarks sparked widespread condemnation, with the Uganda Law Society describing the abduction as part of a broader campaign to suppress dissent.
+The Uganda Human Rights Commission issued a release order for Mutwe on 2 May 2025, and the incident drew renewed international scrutiny over the state’s use of force against political opponents ahead of the general elections scheduled for January 2026.

 Women's rights

-Ugandan officials ratified the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) on July 22, 1985.
+Ugandan officials ratified the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) on July 22, 1985.
 Countries that chose to ratify CEDAW had one year to submit a formal report to the convention and are required to file one every four years after the first report.
 The Ugandan government, however, submitted its formal CEDAW report five years after ratification, in 1990.
-The Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) mandates that signatories abolish discrimination against women and implement policies that further women's equal rights.
+CEDAW mandates that signatories abolish discrimination against women and implement policies that further women's equal rights.
 Article 21 of the Constitution of Uganda, follows CEDAW policies, securing the right to equality for all people in the political, economic, and social spheres of Uganda.
 The article further asserts that no person shall experience discrimination because of their sex, race, ethnicity, disability, tribe, religion, socio-economic standing, or political affiliation.

 According to the Inter-Parliamentary Union, as of 2017, Uganda had not reported its CEDAW implementation status since 2010.
 Uganda has also not ratified the optional Convention protocol.
 This optional protocol enables CEDAW committees to receive and process complaints made by signatory constituents about violations of rights guaranteed by CEDAW.
 That being said, the Varieties of Democracy public survey data regarding women's civil liberties - an aggregation of the data of freedom of domestic movement, from forced labor, of property rights, and access to justice - shows that between the years 1986 and 2019, the Uganda public believed the majority of women in the country receive a medium to high level of these liberties.